 Guests dressed in their finery mingle elegantly at a party everyone will want an invite to.
 Soon, mysterious family friend Dr Drosselmeyer arrives with his handsome Nephew and Clara is sweetly smitten.
 The grandfather dance – inspired by the traditional final group dance at parties, danced just before it was time for the guests to go home – is full of merriment and gives scope for personalities to really shine.
 Students from Tring Park School for the Performing Arts are natural and animated as excited youngsters and the hubbub of a family gathering fills the stage (complete with magic tricks and puppetry courtesy of Drosselmeyer).

-This Nutcracker sees two dancers play Clara – initially as a girl, later an adult version.
-Young Clara is presented with her Christmas gift from Drosselmeyer – a Nutcracker Doll – and dances happily before Freddie breaks it.
+This Nutcracker sees two dancers play Clara, initially as a girl and, later, as an adult.
+Young Clara is presented with her Christmas gift from Drosselmeyer, a Nutcracker Doll, and dances happily before Freddie breaks it.
 Fortunately, Drosselmeyer fixes the doll and, as the guests leave, the children are sent to bed.

 While Clara sleeps, the Evil Mouse King creeps on-stage, delighting and frightening younger theatregoers in equal measure.
 Clara has a nightmare in which her Nutcracker is attacked by the Mouse King and, at midnight, the living room becomes a battlefield.
 Staging is simple but we have the conventional growing (just a bit underwhelming) Christmas tree – a very green and brightly-lit fir set centrally, upstage.
 This transformation cues the entrance of the ‘grown-up’ Clara (an impressive Laurretta Summerscales in the matinee performance that I attended).